tiramon/CGFileMerge/README.md

 * remove all package lines and merge everything in the default package
 * merge imports of all files found identified by the line starting with `import ` and remove those of in project imports
 * replace all modifiers in front of class, interface, enum and remove it `public class` -> `class`
-* writes everything into a `Output.java` at the location where the program was started
+* writes everything into a output file at the given location

 ## How to build
 `mvn clean package`

 ## How to start
-`java -jar CGFileMerge-0.0.1-SNAPSHOT.jar -r /PATH/TO/PROJECT/ROOT/src/main/java /PATH/TO/OTHER/ROOT/src/main/java`
+`java -jar CGFileMerge-0.0.1-SNAPSHOT.jar /PATH/TO/PROJECT/ROOT/src/main/java /PATH/TO/OTHER/ROOT/src/main/java/Output.java`